AWS CodeCommit sample for AWS Cloud9

 -

-Select AWSCodeCommitPowerUser for access to all of the functionality of CodeCommit and repository-related resources, except it does not allow deletion of CodeCommit repositories or create or delete repository-related resources in other AWS services, such as Amazon CloudWatch Events.
+Select AWSCodeCommitPowerUser for access to all of the functionality of CodeCommit and repository-related resources.
+However, this doesn't allow you to delete CodeCommit repositories or create or delete repository-related resources in other AWS services, such as Amazon CloudWatch Events.

 -

-Select AWSCodeCommitFullAccess for full control over CodeCommit repositories and related resources in the AWS account, including the ability to delete repositories.
+Select AWSCodeCommitFullAccess for full control over CodeCommit repositories and related resources in the AWS account.
+This includes the ability to delete repositories.

-(If you don't see either of these policy names in the list, type the policy name in the Filter box to display it.)
+If you don't see either of these policy names in the list, enter the policy names in the Filter box to display them.

 -